boincai/321412425/README.md

 in tasks such as reasoning over user given data, reading comprehension, math problem solving and text summarization.
 The model is designed to excel particularly in reasoning.

-We open-source Orca 2 to encourage further research on the development, evaluation, and alignment of smaller LMs.
+We publicly release Orca 2 to encourage further research on the development, evaluation, and alignment of smaller LMs.

 ## What is Orca 2’s intended use(s)?